letranloc/be.shell/README.md

 **By script**

-*Notice!* The script does not install menus and scripts, check the section below for them!
+*Notice!* The script does not install menus, check the section below for them!

     ./install